ChunZhou1/jsonTree/README.md

 # What will I do in the future to improve the program: #

 The first thing I will do is improving the rendering efficiency of the tree.
-I want to use React.memo to render the component, and I have almost done it, but there are some bugs in the program, and I will complete it if I have time.
+I want to use React.memo to render the component, and I will complete it if I have time.
 The React will render the tree only if the props of the component are changed.
 The code is as follows:
 ```
 import { useState, useEffect,memo } from "react";